sophiemiddleton/StoppingTargets/README.md

 If you are not changing the stopping target material you are good to run using the standard production workflow.

-If you have changed the material you will need to do the following look at the CeEndpointV.fcl and DIOTailV.fcl examples.
+If you have changed the material you will need to look at the CeEndpointV.fcl and DIOTailV.fcl examples.
 To run the latter move the supplied table to the ConditionsService/data directory.